Tropidolaemus huttoni: Geographic range

 Tropidolaemus huttoni is found in the Meghamalai Hills in the southern Western Ghats, situated in Theni district of Tamil Nadu, southern India.
 It is known only from the type locality, which is listed as "High Wavy Mountains, Theni district, southern India".

 According to David and Vogel (1998), this is a plateau on the western central edge of the Varushanad Hills, at 1,590 m (5,200 feet) elevation, in Theni district, Tamil Nadu.

 Biology and natural history

 Little is known of the biology and natural history of T. huttoni.
 The original description states that the two juvenile specimens were collected together, both evidently belonging to the same brood.
-The region was, during Hutton's days, covered by dense tropical rainforests; but is now partly covered by tea plantations.
+The region was covered by dense tropical rainforests in Hutton's time and is now partly covered by tea plantations.